 “I have to do this, El’Ora,” Ava said as she lifted her shoulders and turned to her old friend.
-Her words lacked assurance, but she knew what would fulfill her part of Varin’s evil play.
+Her words lacked assurance, but she knew what would fulfill her part in Varin’s evil play.

 “Stay here, my child.”
 El’Ora spoke in her thick, muddied accent while she pulled Ava close.
 “You already prove to heem.”
 With a gentle motion, she urged Di’Jor to gather some breakfast for the men in Varin’s room.
 He rushed about, gathering a handful of rolls, scraps of turkey, and a glass of milk, his eyes diverted from Ava’s athletic frame.
 He ducked out the kitchen to the anticipating eyes of the bar.
-He felt the gaze of every man in the room, and some women, then heard the sound of disappointment.
+He felt the gaze of every man in the room, and some women, then heard the moans of disappointment.

 The tall man galloped up the stairs, two and three steps which each leap.
 He loved Ava as any man would love his daughter and he was determined to relieve her from further responsibility.
 Unaware of Di’Jor’s departure, Ava walked to the pantry and cut two slices from the loaf of Cambrian Rye.

 The older woman stood in the middle of the kitchen.
 Her body faced the pantry, but her tearful eyes were set on the door leading to the bar.
-“Eggs……you say,” she said in a horrified breath.
+“Eggs……you say,” she said in a quivering breath.

 “Yes, Mr. Aerent said he wanted eggs and toa…” Ava’s words fell short as she noticed Di’Jor’s absence.
 Her blue eyes fell back to El’Ora, who met Ava’s gaze in a moment of horrifying recognition.